son-n-pham/GATE_Writing/current_writing/grading_example_from_AI.md

 #### Figurative Language (3/3 marks)

-- Evidence: The essay uses figurative language such as "sprawled against the seat like a cat basking in the sun", "carpet shifts hues under my feet, rippling blue and white and turquoise like the sea", "sky that spreads red and purple like watercolour".
+- Evidence: The essay uses figurative language such as "their skins glowing like embers", "rippled and shifted as it met the doorway, transforming into a sea of blue and white", "as vast and mysterious as the sea that stretched before me".
 - Analysis: The use of figurative language adds depth and creativity to the writing.
 - Score Justification: The essay effectively uses figurative language to enhance the descriptions.
 - Improvement Strategy: Continue to incorporate figurative language to add depth and creativity to your writing.